neelima643/VCare/README.md

 # VCare
 Hospital Management System

+HOSPITAL-->Root folder
+CODE folder consist of JAVA code.
+DATABASE folder consist of database table images and DB connectivity code IMAGES folder consist of all the icons and images used in project HMS.pdf -->Power Point Presentation of the project Hospital Management System.pdf --> Description, screenshot of the project Abstract.pdf --> Abstract

 Abstract :

 Hospitals or rather healthcare systems form a major part of human life.
 Hence the importance of an efficient system to manage all the processes in a hospital cannot be undermined.
 This motivated us, a student group aimed towards the betterment of society, to design a software system that would easily integrate the different departments in a hospital.